jakka351/Battery-Monitor-Protocol/README.md

 This project is provided for educational and interoperability purposes.
 Use at your own risk.
 No affiliation with the device manufacturer.
-(Fuck the device manufacture, evil fucks.
+(Fuck the device manufacturer, evil fucks.
 Thats why this repo was made.)
 ---